It’s Time to Make Smart Money Investments

 - When your investments pay you dividends or interest; and

 - When you sell your investments and receive the profits.

 When to pay Uncle Sam and how much you’ll have to give him are big factors in determining the income that your Money Machine will produce for your future.
 When you ease out of working and begin receiving cash from your Money Machine, will it come to you as taxable income, tax-free income, or a combination of both?
-If you have to pay tax on some of those moneys, what will the tax rate be at that time in your life?
+If you have to pay tax on some of those amounts of money, what will the tax rate be at that time in your life?
 And based on your understanding of the current economic and political climate, do you believe that taxes are going to rise or fall?
-These are important questions to consider, because the answers will help determine how much cash you’ll be able to spend from your Money Machine later in your life.
+These are important questions to consider because the answers will help determine how much cash you’ll be able to spend from your Money Machine later in your life.

 File Cabinet #1

 If you have investments in File Cabinet No. 1 (taxable investments), Uncle Sam taps on your door three times looking for tax dollars: when you earn money, when your investments pay you dividends or interest, and when you sell your investments and make a proﬁt.